thomas-melville/myNotes/General/Career_Development/etsi/nfv.md

 Virtual Network Function Manager
 Manages the lifecycle of VNFs
+When a VNF LCM request comes in the VNFM must request approval from the NFVO

 ## Reference Points

+**ETSI plan to provide an on-line repository with a Swagger representation of the APIs!!!!**

+Use TASK resources to expose complex operations

 Interfaces between different "actors" in the NFV space.